umbertoselva/GPT-3-Unbiased-News-App/README.md

 # Unbiased News App

-A **Streamlit** app built with **OpenAI GPT-3** that rewrites news articles to make them informative and fact-focused by removing various kinds of bias (political, ideological, etc.), sensationalistic, fear-mongering language, hasty generalizations, anecdotal and unsupported claims, etc.
+A **Streamlit** app built with **OpenAI GPT-3** that rewrites news articles to make them neutral and fact-focused by removing various kinds of bias (political, ideological, etc.), sensationalistic and fear-mongering language, hasty generalizations, anecdotal and unsupported claims, etc.

 Beside a rewritten **unbiased version** of the input article, the app also outputs a **bias analysis** and a list of **logical fallacies**, if present in the input article.

-The app is available at:
+The app is available at: https://umbertoselva-gpt-3-unbiased-news-app-app-u72c23.streamlit.app

 ### An example of a right-leaning article

-Consider the following article from Breitbart titled "Biden's countdown to end Title 42: nearly 400K migrants may arrive at southern border every month"  (https://www.breitbart.com/politics/2023/04/11/bidens-countdown-to-end-title-42-nearly-400k-migrants-may-arrive-at-southern-border-every-month).
+Consider the following Breitbart article titled ["Biden's countdown to end Title 42: nearly 400K migrants may arrive at southern border every month"](https://www.breitbart.com/politics/2023/04/11/bidens-countdown-to-end-title-42-nearly-400k-migrants-may-arrive-at-southern-border-every-month).

 The output was the following: